Alex Padilla: June 2025 incident

 Noem said she had a "great" conversation with Padilla after the incident, but that his approach was "something that I don't think was appropriate at all".
 Padilla said she gave "the same old company line that they're targeting the dangerous criminals".
 Later, Noem and White House press secretary Karoline Leavitt alleged that Padilla had lunged at Noem.
 A post from the official DHS account on X said that Padilla "chose disrespectful political theatre and interrupted a live press conference without identifying himself or having his Senate security pin on as he lunged toward Secretary Noem."
 The post also claimed that Padilla was repeatedly told to back away by officers but did not comply.

 When he left the building, Padilla told reporters that his question was about ICE detaining immigrants without criminal records.
-He later said he and his Judiciary Subcommittee colleagues had repeatedly asked Homeland Security about its "increasingly extreme immigration enforcement actions" without getting a response.
+He later added that he and his Judiciary Subcommittee colleagues had repeatedly asked Homeland Security about its "increasingly extreme immigration enforcement actions" without getting a response.
 A number of Democratic senators condemned Padilla's treatment; Republican senators Lisa Murkowski and Susan Collins also voiced concern.
 Jamie Raskin, the ranking Democrat on the House Judiciary Committee, wrote FBI director Kash Patel, asking for the incident to be investigated and to get a briefing.

+In 2026, Senate minority leader Chuck Schumer shared a photo of the incident, alongside senator Andy Kim, who had been pepper sprayed by ICE during the 2026 Delaney Hall hunger strike and protests, writing, "When even U.S. Senators are targeted, every American should understand: no one is safe from ICE's abuses."
+This post was criticized by Department of Homeland Security (DHS) secretary Markwayne Mullin.

+Response to the 2026 State of the Union address

+Padilla gave the Democratic Spanish-language response to Trump's 2026 State of the Union address.